 1 tsp smoked paprika

-2 tsp chipotle paste (the bean mixture is spicy but is cooled down by the garnish, if you like it hot then add more chipotle paste and some extra chilli flakes)
+2 tsp chipotle paste (the bean mixture is spicy but the garnish helps cool it down.
+If you like it hot, then add more chipotle paste and some extra chilli flakes)

 2 spring onions, chopped